phetsims/qa/issue-templates/dev-lite-template.md

 - Make sure you can't lose anything.
 - Play with the sim normally.
 - Try to break the sim.
-- Try to include browser version numbers
+- Include OS + browser version numbers in issues.